|Mrs R Bowes||Faculty Leader for RE and Humanities|

 In a world of change and challenge, Geography plays a vital role in understanding the world around us.
 Staffed by three passionate specialist teachers we aim to give our pupils a breadth and depth of understanding to help them play their part as global citizens and advocates for the planet.
 Making sense of the ever changing nature of our physical and human world is at the forefront of our teaching.

 We are proud to provide a positive and supportive learning environment where pupils can learn with, and from each other.
 Helping them to develop a range of skills to ask questions, problem solve, analyse data and understand connections between people and places as global citizens.
 As global citizens we believe that our pupils can act individually and collectively in shaping the world around them for a more sustainable future.

 Geography provides our pupils with the knowledge and understanding of other places cultures and societies, and guided by our core values at Fisher More of fairness, tolerance, sensitivity and understanding we seek to celebrate the attributes of good Global Citizenship.
-We have been able to develop a range of partnerships with schools across the world and seek to develop these further in the coming years.
-As we build on our International Schools award from the British Council

 “Geography is the lesson that they come home talking about”.